 And fair enough: cannabis growers often modify the heating and electrical systems in the building, which can increase risks for fire and electrocution.
 The Fire Chiefs’ Association of B.C. has said grow-ops, both legal and illegal, are 24 times more likely to catch fire than a regular house.

 While properties that host grow-ops can be remediated, it can still be difficult to find home insurance for them.
 That’s because moisture, pesticides and fertilizers, which soak into the building’s structure, can have long-term effects.
-Similarly, there could be a mold problem that hasn’t yet been made apparent, or criminals could still target the property because they think they could still find drugs on site.
-Most insurance providers, therefore, consider these properties to be high risk or substandard, and will charge accordingly.
+Similarly, there could be a mould problem that hasn’t yet been made apparent, or criminals could still target the property because they think they could still find drugs on site.
+Most insurance providers, therefore, consider these properties to be high risk or substandard and will charge accordingly.

 Remediated grow-ops can also be difficult to buy or sell.
 Difficulty getting insurance can lead to difficulty getting a mortgage, and even with coverage, banks may still consider the investment to be too risky.
-A property’s past life as a grow-op can also make it harder to sell it, since many prospective buyers don’t want to assume such a risk either.
+A property’s past life as a grow-op can also make it harder to sell it since many prospective buyers don’t want to assume such a risk either.

-Last summer, for example, a couple in Mission, B.C. received an offer on their home that was nearly $100,000 over asking price.
+In 2016, for example, a couple in Mission, B.C. received an offer on their home that was nearly $100,000 over asking price.
 But the buyers conducted a quick search with the local fire hall and learned public officials had searched the home six years before and found evidence of a possible grow-op.
 They rescinded their offer immediately, even though no charges were ever laid.

 To estimate your insurance costs, get a home insurance quote.